Kinga Augustyn Biography

 Kinga Augustyn is a Polish-born and New York City-based versatile classical concert violinist and recording artist gaining worldwide recognition through her performances as a concerto soloist, recitalist and chamber musician.
 She has been described as “an adventurous performer valuable to New York’s scene” (NY Concert Review), “stylish and vibrant…playing with verve and superb control” (The Strad Magazine), and “beyond amazing, one hell of a violinist!”
 (The Fanfare Magazine).
 Her repertoire ranges from early baroque, which she sometimes performs on a baroque violin, to modern, oftentimes written especially for her.

 Kinga Augustyn has performed as a soloist with orchestras in the United States, Europe and Asia.
-Among them are the Magdeburg Philharmonic Orchestra, the Chamber Orchestra Leopoldinum, the Wrocław Philharmonic Orchestra, the American Academy of Conducting Orchestra at the Aspen Music Festival, the Rogue Valley Symphony, the Riverside Symphonia (PA), and the Acadiana Symphony Orchestra.
+Among them are the Magdeburg Philharmonic Orchestra, the Chamber Orchestra Leopoldinum, the Wrocław Philharmonic Orchestra, the American Academy of Conducting Orchestra at the Aspen Music Festival, the Rogue Valley Symphony, the Riverside Symphonia (PA), the Acadiana Symphony Orchestra, and the Gateway Classical Music Society Orchestra.
 She has toured China soloing with the Manhattan Symphonie and performing at China’s most prestigious venues such as Beijing Poly Theater and Shanghai Oriental Art Center.
 Other venues she has appeared at as a recitalist or chamber musician include Carnegie Hall (both the Stern Auditorium and the Weill Recital Hall), Alice Tully Hall, The Metropolitan Museum of Art, Merkin Hall, The Kosciuszko Foundation, Bargemusic, The Aspen Music Festival, and Chicago’s Cultural Center (Dame Myra Hess Memorial Concerts Series).
 She has also performed as a featured artist at such festivals as the Memphis in May International Festival, Festival Amadeus in Montana, Paderewski Festival in California, the Sevenars Music Festival in Massachusetts, and the Henryk Wieniawski Festival in Poland.
 Kinga Augustyn frequently performs solo violin recitals.
 Recent such appearances include two recitals at Bargemusic in Brooklyn featuring Paganini's 24 Caprices and works by Georg Philipp Telemann, Elliott Carter and Krzysztof Penderecki.
 A unique artist, she has collaborated with The Jose Limon Dance Company in multiple performances at the Joyce Theater in NYC.

 Kinga Augustyn’s most recent and critically acclaimed recordings include Niccolo Paganini 24 Caprices, Op.
 1 for Solo Violin (RovenRecords), Glen Roven’s Runaway Bunny Concerto (featuring Kinga Augustyn’s Solo Violin Cadenza) with Catherine Zeta-Jones as a narrator (GPR Records), as well as Kenneth Fuchs’ Falling Trio (Naxos).
 Committed to increasing awareness of music by Polish composers, in addition to promoting contemporary music, Ms. Augustyn has made a significant contribution to Polish music by recording a highly praised CD of lesser known Polish Violin Music (Naxos).
 Released in 2013, the CD was called by The Strad Magazine a “fascinating traversar of a century and a half of virtuosic music from Poland” and it includes many world premiere recordings of not only 20th century but also 19th century works.
 The Fanfare Magazine compares the excitement in Augustyn’s performances of Zarzycki’s Mazurkas to David Oistrakh’s and it applauds her “fresh and dramatic approach to Lipinski’s music” predicting that it “shall bring her new admirers.”
 Music Web International calls Kinga Augustyn “another discovery.”